mirage/mirage-www/tmpl/wiki/packages.md

-## Packing with jbuilder and topkg
+## Packaging with jbuilder and topkg

 This post describes the current state-of-the-art in building and releasing Mirage libraries with